Mindgamesnl/OpenAudioMc/docs/voicechat_activation.md

 # Claimed Invite Activation
 Hurray!
-Welcome to the OpenAudioMc public voice chat beta!
+Welcome to the OpenAudioMc public voice chat release!

 #### Rules and Notes
 - Free licenses (that aren't obtained through patreon) expire after 1 month, after which they'll be dropped back into the discord channel or online panel for others to claim.
 You'll receive an automated Discord DM notifying you when this happens, so you can claim a new one.